iomete/iom-docs/docs/integrations/airbyte.md

 ---
-title: MySQL to iomete using Airbyte
+title: MySQL to IOMETE using Airbyte
-description: This is an end-to-end guide about how to move MySQL data to iomete using Airbyte
+description: This is an end-to-end guide about how to move MySQL data to IOMETE using Airbyte
 last_update:
   date: 10/04/2022
   author: Namig Aliyev